I read a 1917 story,

 Wardenclyffe which suggests that Tesla said he had no interest in wireless

 communications, and that he only wanted to transmit power for electric

 lights and motors.
-If what he said was true, he rather shot himself in the foot.
+If what was written about him is true, he rather shot himself in the foot.

 While it is true that Tesla intended to use the Long Island facility to perform experiments, "with the transmission of electrical energy for power and lighting purposes by wireless. . . ."

 he repeatedly made it clear the Wardenclyffe plant's primary function was global wireless telecommunications and broadcasting.

 "The Future of the Wireless Art," WIRELESS TELEGRAPHY & TELEPHONY, Walter W. Massie & Charles R. Underhill, 1908, pp. 67-71:

 It is intended to give practical demonstrations of these principles with the plant illustrated.